NuGet/docs.microsoft.com-nuget/docs/consume-packages/Dependency-Resolution.md

 There are scenarios in which assemblies with the same name might be referenced more than once in a project, producing design-time and build-time errors.
 Consider a project that contains a custom version of `C.dll`, and references Package C that also contains `C.dll`.
 At the same time, the project also depends on Package B which also depends on Package C and `C.dll`.
 As a result, NuGet can't determine which `C.dll` to use, but you can't just remove the project's dependency on Package C because Package B also depends on it.

 To resolve this, you must directly reference the `C.dll` you want (or use another package that references the right one), and then add a dependency on Package C that excludes all its assets.
-This is done as follows depending on the package reference format in use:
+This is done as follows depending on the package management format in use:

 - [PackageReference](../consume-packages/package-references-in-project-files.md): add `Exclude="All"` in the dependency: